h2oai/tutorials/Driverless AI/build-your-own-custom-recipe/build-your-own-custom-recipe.md

 ### Custom Model Recipe

-Models are complex and harder to build; therefore, in this tutorial, we will build a high-level model to understand the general mechanics of building a model. <!--There will be additional information at the end of this task to help you learn more about custom model making and how to get started.-->
+Models are complex and harder to build; therefore, in this self-paced course, we will build a high-level model to understand the general mechanics of building a model. <!--There will be additional information at the end of this task to help you learn more about custom model making and how to get started.-->

 The custom model that we will build is sklearn’s **Extra Trees** or extremely randomized trees model from Sklearn.
 There is Extra Trees for classification `ExtraTreeClassifier`[1] and regression `ExtraTreeRegressor` [2].